-The central nervous system (CNS), working in tandem with the peripheral nervous system, allow the body to control and react to stimuli.
+The central nervous system (CNS), working in tandem with the peripheral nervous system (PNS), allows the body to control and react to stimuli.
 In this article, we will look at the function, structure and clinical conditions associated with the central nervous system.

 The tracts each have a different function and can be broadly split into Ascending and Descending.
 The Ascending tracts are responsible for relaying sensory information from the PNS to the brain whereas the Descending tracts send motor signals from the brain to lower motor neurones (which then go on to synapse with muscles to produce movement).

 The CNS is highly specialised and allows for several functions to be carried out at once.
 In order to make this possible, there are several specialised cells present.
 Neurones (nerve cells) are the main component of the CNS.
 These are long projections that run in series from our CNS into our Peripheral Nervous System and help to relay information (such as pain, temperature, pressure and stretching) from our organs, muscles, joints and skin back to our brain, and vice versa.